May 15-17, 2023 | Grass Lake, Michigan

 CAN I REQUEST A ROOMMATE?

 Yes, you can request a roommate(s) when you purchase your ticket and I’ll do my best to accommodate your request.
 But, please know there is a chance it may not work out.
 I will be making the roommate assignments and you will get them upon arrival.
-I will say, though, that at my last retreat, several women were roommates with strangers and in every single case, it turned out to be divine assignments and the women were all thrilled with their new friendships!
+I will say, though, that at previous retreats, several women were roommates with strangers and the women were thrilled with their new friendships!
 Sharing rooms makes ladies become close friends fast!
 We are here to build relationships more than anything, right?
 Please pray for me in this.
 Making the rooming assignments is one of the most challenging parts of putting on a retreat!
 I’m very careful and it takes a very long time.
 Teen girls must be in the same room as their moms, however, so I will make sure of that request.

 WHAT IF I NEED TO CANCEL?